$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 By Fast AI Startup Jobs

-- OpenAI alone: $168 billion — 38% of all AI startup funding
+- OpenAI alone: $168 billion, 38% of all AI startup funding

 - Top 3 companies: 57.8% of all funding

-- Top 10 companies: 66.6% of all funding
+- Top 10 companies: 66.6%

-- Top 35 companies (those with $1B+): 75.9% of all capital
+- Top 35 companies (everyone above $1B): 75.9% of all capital

 | Percentile | Funding |